dfilatov/lrt/README.md

 [![Build Status](https://img.shields.io/travis/dfilatov/chf/master.svg?style=flat-square)](https://travis-ci.org/dfilatov/chf/branches)
 [![NPM Version](https://img.shields.io/npm/v/chf.svg?style=flat-square)](https://www.npmjs.com/package/chf)

-Chf is a minimal library for "chunkifying" long-running tasks.
+Chf is a minimal library for "chunkifying" long-running tasks with ability to be aborted.
 The main idea is to split such long-running task into small units of work joined into chunks with limited budget of execution time.

 ## Installation
 ```